Nicole Ehrlich: Television and film production

-In addition to music videos, Ehrlich has also produced television commercials featuring Usher and Samsung, Lady Gaga and Google Chrome, in addition to President Barack Obama and Code.org, which she also directed.
-In 2006 she produced the television documentary Dropped, and in 2010 she executive produced the video documentary Another Station: Another Mile.
+In addition to music videos, Ehrlich has also produced television commercials featuring Usher shot for Samsung, Lady Gaga for Google Chrome, in addition to President Barack Obama for Code.org, which she also directed.
+In 2006 she produced the television documentary Dropped, and in 2010 she was the executive producer for the video documentary Another Station: Another Mile.
 In 2011 she executive produced the television movie Inside: El DeBarge, produced the television film Countdown to: Mindless Behavior, and was co-producer for the horror film Detention.
 She also founded the company Rocket in my Pocket, as well as Valis Studios.
 In 2015 she served as a producer for the film The Hunting Ground, which was nominated for an Emmy award.

 Art exhibitions

 Since 2013 Ehrlich has curated the annual Art Basel Miami exhibition Celebration of Women in Art in Miami Beach, the goal of which is "to raise the representation of women in art museums, galleries, and shows," according to the Miami New Times.
 In 2015 she also produced the Rainbow Body solo exhibition by artist Millie Brown.